Fennec Fox Facts

 Fennec Fox Physical Description

-The coat of this remarkable animal typically presents a blending of creamy tan and white.
-In addition, the fur has a rather fluffy nature, serving to help keep it warm at night.
+The appealing coat of the Fennec Fox typically presents a blending of creamy tan and white shades.
+The fur itself also has a fluffy nature, serving to help keep it warm at night.
+The ears represent its most recognizable feature.
+In ratio to body size, they’re the largest of all known wild canines.

 - Kingdom: Animalia